 Jonathan (Jack) Klaren

-Jack is a litigator in White & Case's Global Competition group.
-His practice focuses on representing technology and social media companies in complex intellectual property (including patent and trade secrets) and commercial disputes at the trial and appellate level.
-Jack is part of a team that advises Facebook on a global basis, including on matters concerning privacy and data privacy (e.g., GDPR), intermediary liability, hate speech, defamation, intellectual property, and class actions.
+Jack is a litigator based in White & Case's Los Angeles office.
+His practice focuses on representing technology and social media companies in complex commercial disputes at the trial and appellate level.
+Jack is part of a team that advises Meta on a global basis, including on matters concerning privacy and data privacy (e.g., GDPR), intermediary liability, hate speech, defamation, intellectual property, and class actions.
 Jack is also part of a litigation team recently lauded by the American Lawyer for obtaining the first trade secret preliminary injunction against a competitor in the Northern District of California in nearly two years.